camaraproject/Governance/documentation/Email_Settings.md

 The following groups have specific settings (only the differences to above settings are listed):

-Board:
+For "board" + "tsc-private":
+* Privacy:
+  * Visibility: Group not listed in parent group, messages viewable by subgroup members only
   * Restricted Membership
-* Messages are not moderated
+* Group Type and Moderation:
+  * Restricted Membership: Yes
+  * New Members Moderation: No
+* Message Policies:
-* Message Policies: "Allow Parent Members to Post"
+  * Allow Parent Members to Post: no

 **AND**